VitalinaKuzmenko/chat-next/README.md

 - The user can create a new message.

+- After the new user has been added - it is created a new random avatar.

 - The user can update any message of any person.

 - The user can delete a message of any person.